joao-ponte/Investopedia/README.md

 - UIKit: The app's user interface is designed using UIKit components, providing a native and responsive user experience.

-- Core Data: The app utilizes Core Data to manage and persist data, including pins' coordinates and photo metadata.
+- Core Data: The app utilises Core Data to manage and persist data, including pins' coordinates and photo metadata.

 - Networking: URLSession is employed for making network requests, enabling the app to fetch cryptocurrency data and financial term definitions.